Current Site Information

 Current Site Status

 The major parts of the cleanup included: excavation of soils contaminated with polychlorinated biphenyls (PCBs) and placement of a soil cap; installation of a sheet pile wall along the southwest corner of the property adjacent to the Delaware River; removal of an underground storage tank; excavation of sediments contaminated with PCBs; and capping of the sediments in the Delaware River.
 Construction took place between July 2008 and January 2010.
+EPA released a draft Explanation of Significant Differences (ESD) for Public comment on December 4.
+The purpose of the ESD was to add additional Institutional Controls to the Site to protect the Remedy.
+The comment period closed on January 4, and EPA is currently in the process of responding to the comments and finalizing the ESD.

 The Metal Bank Superfund Site, a ten acre property on the Delaware River, is a former scap metal and transformer salvage facility located at 7301 Milnor Street in an industrial area of northeastern Philadelphia, Pennsylvania.
 The Site is bordered by Cottman Avenue on the west; Milnor Street on the north; a recycling company and salvage yard on the east; and the Delaware River on the south.
 A stormwater outfall owned by the City of Philadelphia at the southern end of Cottman Avenue empties into a mudflat west of the Metal bank site.
 The Quaker City Yacht Club is located west of the mudflat.